Pop quiz! Which one of these do home sellers find most stressful?

 Walk through your home from the perspective of a buyer.

-This is not easy to do, but it can really help when preparing your home to sell.
+This is not easy to do, but it can really help as you start to get ready.

 Grab a pen and paper and step out your front door.
 Walk back in and pretend you’re seeing your house for the first time.